Control Consistency Losses for Diffusion Bridges: Discussion

+The self-consistency framework provided in this work is also closely related to adjoint matching \citep{domingo-enrich2025adjoint} and other recent developments in stochastic optimal control \citep{domingoenrich23_SOCM, domingoenrich24_taxonomy}; we discuss these connections in \Cref{app:connections to SOC}.

+\paragraph{Limitations} Our approach requires ellipticity assumptions on the base process in order to compute the control terms $u$ in the training objective, which restricts its applicability in certain settings compared to NGDB.
+The fixed-point nature of our algorithm may be less stable than the KL-based objective used in NGDB, though this could be an inherent trade-off when avoiding differentiation through trajectories.
+We also require simulations of the current process during training, in contrast to the simulation-free method of \citet{du2024doobslagrangian}, though their Gaussian path parameterisation means it does not learn the true dynamics in general.

-In this work, we have presented a novel algorithm for sampling diffusion bridges based on a self-consistency property of the optimal control $u^*$.
-The experiments presented here validate our proposed method, and demonstrate strong performance in a range of settings.
-Limitations of our approach include the ellipticity requirement, and the need for simulating the current process during training.
-Future work could include investigating extensions to hypoelliptic diffusions, and targeting specific applications in computational chemistry for which we report promising initial findings.
+\paragraph{Conclusion and Future Directions} In this work, we have presented a novel algorithm for learning diffusion bridges based on a self-consistency property of the optimal control $u^*$.
+Our method demonstrates strong performance across a range of diffusion bridge problems, showing competitive performance with the current strongest method at a lower computational cost.
+Future work could investigate extensions to hypoelliptic diffusions, and target specific applications in computational chemistry for which we report promising findings.
+In certain settings we observed a significant benefit to using the self-consistency property \eqref{eq:self consistent v2}; future research could investigate to what extent similar benefits transfer to wider stochastic optimal control problems.